-Join Doug Rose for an in-depth discussion in this video Planning project communication, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Planning project communication, part of Project Management Foundations: Communication.

 A typical project starts out with a flurry of communication.
 The project manager talks with organizational managers.
 The stakeholders talk with project managers.
 The project managers talk to the teams.
 Everyone is talking about the future of the project.
 Then the work begins.
 The team breaks into smaller groups.
 Some parts of your team move quickly while others lag behind, so the communication starts to trickle down.
 This is a project submarine.
 Like a submarine, your project's work will mostly be below the stakeholder's water line.